Remote Oceanfront w/ Mountain Views

 The original Superintendent’s House on the hill above the Carpenter’s Shop has a broken chimney and leaking roof but could be restored if extensive work is done before the roof collapses.
 There is a lot of beautiful fir wainscoting and woodwork throughout the first floor which has a living room, dining room, kitchen, two bedrooms, full bath and large covered porch overlooking the bay.
 The attic was converted, most likely in the 60’s, into a large bedroom with full bath.

-There is a workshop and a storage building on this lot.
-With power from the main house inverter.
+There is a workshop and a storage building located on lot 7.
+Gets power from the main house inverter.
+Has washing machine, utility sink and freezer.

 The gravity fed water system comes from a spring on the hill to a 1040 gallon wooden cistern; generator and Solar panels for electricity; outfall in the tide for septic system.